Biyuram Wahge

 Biyuram Wahge (born 1965) is an Indian politician from Arunachal Pradesh.
-He is a member of the Bharatiya Janata Party and the president of state's BJP unit.
+He is a member of the Bharatiya Janata Party and a former president of the state BJP.
 He is a member of the Arunachal Pradesh Legislative Assembly representing Pakke-Kessang constituency.

 Personal life

 Wahge was born in 1965 to Tali Wahge in Seba village of East Kameng district, Arunachal Pradesh.
 He finished his schooling in two different towns, Seppa and Bomdila, and eventually settled at Seijosa, Pakke-Kessang district.
-His elder brother, Katung Wahge, is the Chief Engineer of Western Zone of Public Works Department, Government of Arunachal Pradesh.
+His elder brother, Katung Wahge, is the Chief Engineer of the Western Zone of the Public Works Department, Government of Arunachal Pradesh.

 Political career

 Wahge is a member of the Bharatiya Janata Party (BJP) and is active in the politics of Arunachal Pradesh.
 He embarked on a career in politics after joining the youth wing of the BJP, Bharatiya Janata Yuva Morcha (BJYM), in 2000 and held various positions in the organisation till 2008.
 He was the state general secretary of the BJYM from 2000 to 2003 and became its vice-president in 2003 and remained in this capacity till 2005.
 He became the president of the BJYM in 2005 and held this position till 2008 when he left the organisation for the parent body and became the treasurer of the latter.
 He was promoted to the rank of state general secretary of the BJP in 2014.